I’ve been the head of growth for several startups.

 All companies need growth no matter what position they’re in.
 But it’s hard to hire for this role because it doesn’t just take experience to fill it, it takes the right experience.
 The balance of technical skills with a deep understanding of marketing psychology, branding, and statistics.
 The complete blend.

 If one piece is missing, the equation is off.
 The marketing doesn’t quite stick.
 The traction doesn’t quite hit.

 After hiring over ten different growth hackers, lead growth strategists, and growth engineers, I’ve learned to ask these seventeen questions in every interview.
 When a candidate has experience in each piece, the interview goes from phone to in-house to offer letter in a matter of days.

 1. What competitor analysis tools have you used?

 This is one of the most basic marketing skills, but also one of the most overlooked.
-For example, by analyzing the paid marketing, backlinking, and team structure of a software company, I decided to invest thousands of dollars to build a competitor.
+You need to analyze paid marketing, backlinking, and team structure of your competitors.

-Competitor analysis shows you where the long-hanging fruit is in any market.
+Competitor analysis shows you where the low-hanging fruit is in any market.
 The real skill comes in interpreting the data.
-You can be looking at the best opportunity in the world, but without the right knowledge of the marketing ecosystem, the numbers will just be numbers.
+You can be looking at the best opportunity in the world, but without the right knowledge of the marketing ecosystem, the numbers are just numbers.